MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-security-center/windows-defender-security-center.md

 ![](images/security-center-home.png)

-> [!NOTE]
-> Settings configured with management tools, such as Group Policy, Microsoft Intune, or System Center Configuration Manager, will generally take precedence over the settings in the Windows Defender Security Center.
-Review the settings for each feature in its appropriate library.
-Each of the sections described in this topic include links to configuration options for IT administrators and security operations personnel.

-Many settings that were previously part of the individual features and main Windows Settings have been combined and moved to the new app, which is installed by default as part of Windows 10, version 1703.
+Many settings that were previously part of the individual features and main Windows Settings have been combined and moved to the new app, which is installed out-of-the-box as part of Windows 10, version 1703.

 The app includes the settings and status for the following security features: